 A birth parent usually makes a “prospective family list” that identifies the qualities important to her in an adoptive family.
 She is then presented with families who have applied to our office and completed personal profiles that meet her requests.
 When all else is equal, preference is given to families who have waited a longer period of time.

 What information do the adoptive parents have about the birth parents?

 A lengthy family, social and medical history compiled by the birth mother, and sometimes the birth father, is shared.
-As Florida adoption law prohibits us from providing social/medical information, last names, addresses, etc are redacted.
+As Florida adoption law prohibits providing identifying social/medical information, last names, addresses, etc are redacted.
 Following your match, we will obtain medical records from the OB/GYN and from the hospital as soon as practical given the doctor or hospital’s cooperation.
 If requested, we can obtain criminal records or other third party documents.
 Although we cannot guarantee the health or medical history of the baby, we will keep you advised of the birth mother’s medical condition as it is reported to our office.

 What information will the birth parents have about the adoptive parents?

 Birth parents will be provided with family profiles based on their preferences for adoptive parents.
 The profiles include photos and letters explaining their lives and families, which the birth parents can review to help them choose the perfect adoptive family for their baby.
-The profiles do not include any identifying information.
+The profiles do not include identifying information.
 The birth parents may also ask additional questions which will be answered with the adoptive parents’ approval.
 It is not uncommon, for example, for a birth mother to want to know the first name the adoptive parents select for the baby.

 Can birth mothers receive financial assistance with living expenses?

 Yes.
-Florida law permits adoptive parents to pay actual and reasonable living expenses during the pregnancy and up to a maximum of six weeks following delivery if the birth mother is unemployed, underemployed or suffering from a medically diagnosed disability.
+Florida law permits adoptive parents to pay actual and reasonable living expenses during the pregnancy and up to six weeks following delivery if the birth mother is unemployed, underemployed or suffering from a medically diagnosed disability.
 Typically this includes rent, utilities, transportation, food, and assistance with medical care.